Oppress'd so hard they could not stand; Let my people go.

 - The original Cybertronians were this, built by the Quintessons as consumer goods (Autobot ancestors) as well as military hardware (Decepticon ancestors), in Five Faces of Darkness miniseries which started season 3 we see scenes of the revolts as Rodimus has his mind venture into the matrix of leadership; seeing the exploits of previous Autobot/Cybertronian leaders including a gladiator.

 - The Arab world saw the Zanj Rebellion in 869, which was lead by an Ali ibn Muhammad who managed to take Basra.
 It took fourteen years to defeat them, and half a million people followed him.
-Most of them were East African slaves, but other people joined their fight.
+Most of them were East African slaves, but other people joined their fight as well.

-- This is what John Brown sought to start in order to overthrow slavery as an institution in the United States in the years before the Civil War, as he believed the abolitionist movement in the US at the time was all talk and no action.
+- This is what John Brown sought to start, apparently, in order to overthrow slavery as an institution in the United States in the years before the Civil War.
 He and his group made their name during the mid-1850's in Bleeding Kansas, a time when pro- and anti-slavery forces fought (with bloody results, hence the nickname) over which side would end up controlling Kansas Territory when it would be put up for admission into the Union as a state.
 His most famous act, though, was the October 16, 1859 raid on Harpers Ferry, (now-West) Virginia and the Federal armory located there, intending to distribute the weapons there to black slaves in the South in preparation for a massive uprising.
 They initially had no resistance, but when word eventually reached Washington, a contingent of United States Marines commanded by Army Colonel Robert E. Leenote was sent and eventually recaptured the armory, taking Brown prisoner.
-Brown would be hanged for treason less than two months later; his raid galvinized public opinion in both the South and North, playing a major role in the outbreak of the Civil War less than 18 months later.
+Brown would be hanged for murder, treason and inciting a slave insurrection less than two months later; his raid galvanized public opinion in both the South and North, playing a major role in the outbreak of the Civil War less than 18 months later.